 When this feature is active, the vehicle will remain stationary on the slope for two to three seconds after you release the brake pedal.
 This allows you time to move your foot from the brake to the accelerator pedal.
-The brakes are released automatically once the engine has developed sufficient drive to prevent the vehicle from rolling down the slope.
+The brakes release automatically when the engine has sufficient torque to prevent your vehicle from rolling down the grade.
 This is an advantage when pulling away on a slope, (for example from a car park ramp, traffic lights or when reversing uphill into a parking space).